Church Music Association of America: Summer Colloquium

 Beginning in 2003, the location was Catholic University of America, and the four-day program included sung Mass daily at the neighboring National Shrine.

 In 2008 the program expanded to 250 participants and to six days, relocating to Chicago's Loyola University.
 Daily Masses, in English or Latin, including the traditional and modern forms of the Roman Rite, were sung at the Madonna della Strada Chapel, as well as Solemn Vespers, and Holy Hours with Exposition and Benediction.

 In 2010 and 2011 the seven-day Summer Colloquium was held at Pittsburgh's Duquesne University.
 Programs included expanded lecture series, sessions for organists, and a full orchestral Mass.
 The 2012 and 2013 colloquia were held in Salt Lake City, Utah, at the Cathedral of the Madeleine and the neighboring Madeleine Choir School.
 During the 2013 event, Archbishop Alexander King Sample presented a lecture on "The Spirit of the Liturgy", according to the thought of Pope Benedict XVI.
 The Colloquium has since been held at major churches and cathedrals in Indianapolis, St. Louis, St. Paul (MN), Chicago, and Philadelphia.

+The breadth of faculty and speakers at the Colloquium continues to expand, with scholars, artists and clergy including the Most Rev. Andrew Cozzens, bishop of the Diocese of Crookston; organ virtuoso and Director of Music, Liturgy & Sacred Arts at the Chapel of Saint Thomas Aquinas at the University of Saint Thomas Dr. Jacob Benda; and Fr.
+Mark Bachmann, O.S.B.

+choirmaster of Clear Creek Abbey, a monastery of the Solesmes Congregation in Oklahoma.

 Audio and video recordings of the liturgical and musical offerings of Colloquium liturgies, lectures and addresses are available and widely disseminated on the internet.

 Officers

-As of 2020, CMAA's president is Professor William Mahrt, musicologist and director of the Stanford Early Music Singers, director of the St. Ann Choir at St. Thomas Aquinas Church in Palo Alto, California, and editor of Sacred Music.
-Its vice president is Horst Buchholz, Director of Music at the Cathedral Basilica in St. Louis, Missouri and Conductor Laureate of the Denver Philharmonic Orchestra.
-The chaplain of the association is Rev. Robert Pasley, rector of Mater Ecclesiae Roman Catholic Church in Berlin, New Jersey.
+As of 2025, with the death of former president, Professor William Mahrt, musicologist and director of the Stanford Early Music Singers, director of the St. Ann Choir at St. Thomas Aquinas Church in Palo Alto, California, and editor of Sacred Music., Rev. Robert Pasley, the organization's long-time chaplain, and rector of Mater Ecclesiae Roman Catholic Church in Berlin, New Jersey is the CMAA's president.
+Its former vice president, Horst Buchholz, onetime Director of Music at the Cathedral Basilica in St. Louis, Missouri and Conductor Laureate of the Denver Philharmonic Orchestra., and more recently Music Director of the Cathedral of the Most Blessed Sacrament, in Detroit, Michigan has been succeeded by Dr. Jennifer Donelson-Nowicka, Associate Professor and the Director of Sacred Music at St. Patrick’s Seminary, Menlo Park, California.
+She is also director of Catholic Institute of Sacred Music, and serves as a consultant to the USCCB’s Committee on Divine Worship.